mcornick/clilol/docs/clilol_update_status.md

 ```
   -e, --emoji string   emoji to add to status (default sparkles)
   -h, --help           help for status
-  -i, --id string      ID of the status to update
-  -t, --text string    new status text
 ```

 ### SEE ALSO